MicrosoftDocs/Advertising-docs/BingAds/ad-insight-service/gethistoricalkeywordperformance.md

 ---
-title: GetHistoricalKeywordPerformance Service Operation ms.service: bing-ads-ad-insight-service ms.topic: article
+title: GetHistoricalKeywordPerformance Service Operation - Ad Insight ms.service: bing-ads-ad-insight-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Gets the historical performance of the normalized search term.
 ---
-# GetHistoricalKeywordPerformance Service Operation
+# GetHistoricalKeywordPerformance Service Operation - Ad Insight
 Gets the historical performance of the normalized search term.
 The results are aggregated by device type.

 ## <a name="request"></a>Request Elements